araobp/live/README.md

 ## Introduction

 This project is an exploration into creating a Unified Communications (UC) application that leverages Generative AI for voice chat over WebSocket.
-The author, a former IP Telephony engineer with 20 years of experience in SIP and UC, is revisiting the field to build this innovative solution.
+The author, a former IP Telephony engineer who was at the forefront of SIP and Unified Communications 20 years ago, is revisiting the field to build this innovative solution.

 ## Base Code